ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/flink/setup_flink.md

 ```

 ### Flink Configuration
-First, you should know 2 important key words: JobManager and TaskManager
+Before you configure Flink, you should learn about two important key words: JobManager and TaskManager
 1. JobManager: The JobManager is responsible for coordinating and managing the execution of Flink jobs.
 It receives job submissions, schedules and assigns tasks to TaskManagers, coordinates checkpoints, and monitors job execution.
 There is typically one active JobManager in a Flink cluster, although there can be multiple standby JobManagers for high availability setups.
 2. TaskManager: The TaskManager is responsible for executing the tasks assigned by the JobManager.
 Each TaskManager runs one or more task slots, which are units of resource allocation for executing individual tasks.
 The TaskManager manages the execution of tasks, including data ingestion, transformation, and output.
 Multiple TaskManagers work together to form the Flink cluster, with each TaskManager capable of running multiple tasks concurrently.